Do the Digit Insurance

 2. Helps in Managing Back Pain

-This asana is beneficial if you are suffering from back pain.
-You can mitigate your spinal and neck pain by correctly and regularly performing Tadasana.
-If you practise yoga under a qualified instructor who is well aware of all your medical issues, you will get better guidance in managing them.
+This asana is beneficial if you suffer from back pain.
+Correctly and regularly performing Tadasana can mitigate your spinal and neck pain.
+You will get better management guidance if you practise yoga with a qualified instructor who knows all your medical issues.

 3. Improves Breathing

 A great benefit of tadasana yoga is that it opens the lungs and helps you breathe in more deeply.
-Considering the fact that we live amidst air pollution in the twenty-first century, this benefit cannot be undermined.
+This benefit must be supported because we live amidst air pollution in the twenty-first century.
 This is because Tadasana helps in unclogging our lungs.

 4. Boosts Energy Levels